NSaha27/React_Udemy_Course_2024-main/README.md

 (i) Manual DOM element selection and manipulation
 (ii) Step-by-step DOM mutation until we reach our targetted UI

-What does an declarative approach do :
+What does a declarative approach do :
 (i) Describe what an UI should look like based on our current data (ii) Never touches the DOM (React is an abstraction away from DOM) (iii) In declarative approach we think of the UI as a reflection of the current data.